 Two, rinse well.
 Although some recipes claim that soaking the fries for up to 8 hours has a profoundly positive effect on crispness, mine have always been worse after soaking.
 I do agree however, that rinsing the fries just after they’ve been cut does help.
 This step removes some of the starch from the vegetable and helps improve crispness while baking.
 It is also important after this step to dry the fries well.
 The more water you can remove from their exterior, the better.

-The last little element that really makes these fries special, is of course cornmeal.
+The last little element that really makes these sweet potato fries special, is of course cornmeal.
 The idea came to me recently after trying polenta fries and making the connection between the delightfully crisp texture around the edges, and the cornmeal from which they were made.
 I realized that by coating veggies in cornmeal before baking them may deliver the same effect.
 Ta-da!
 I was right.

 I did go the arrowroot road (or as some of you may have tried, the cornstarch coating) but I think it’s better when you are deep-frying case, not baking.
 Plus, the lovely thing about the cornmeal, is that is simulates that blistered, fried-textured exterior without the hazards of eating oxidized fats.
 Yay!
-And it adds a lot of crispness that you couldn’t get from the sweet potato fry on its own.
+And it adds a lot of crispness that you couldn’t get from the sweet potato fries on their own.

 Passing on the Healing Vibes